Introduction

 For a more detailed explanation of the Columnar Backend technical background please refer to this post on KNIME Blog.

 High memory usage on Linux: On some Linux systems KNIME Analytics Platform can allocate more system memory than expected when using the Columnar Backend.
 This is caused by an unfavorable interaction between the JVM and the glibc native memory allocator.
-There are multiple options to circumvent this issue.

 Setting up knime.ini